OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/eq_constraints_comp.rst

 `EqualityConstraintsComp` is a specialized component that provides a simple way to implement equality constraints.

-`EqualityConstraintsComp` allows you to add one or more outputs that compute the difference between a pair of input values for the purposes of driving the two inputs to equality.
+You can add one or more outputs to an `EqualityConstraintsComp` that compute the difference between a pair of input values for the purposes of driving the two inputs to equality.

 The following inputs and outputs are associated with each output variable.